 Online Coursework

-In accordance with professional school admissions policies, online courses will not be accepted for any pre-med designation course requirements.
+In accordance with professional school admissions policies, online courses will not be accepted for any designation course requirements.
 Online degree seekers are not eligible for the pre-medical studies designation.

 Course Requirements